Railway electrification in the Soviet Union: Post-war

 In 1946 the USSR ordered 20 electric locomotives from General Electric, the same US corporation that supplied locomotives for the first Soviet electrification.
-Due to the cold war, they could not be delivered to the USSR so they were sold elsewhere.
+Due to the Cold War, they could not be delivered to the USSR so they were sold elsewhere.
 The Milwaukee Road and some other railroad companies in the US obtained 12, which were converted to standard gauge.
 They were nicknamed "Little Joes" ("Joe" referring to Joseph Stalin, the Soviet premier).

 In the mid-1950s, the USSR launched a two-pronged approach to replace steam locomotives.
 They would electrify the lines with high density traffic and slowly convert the others to diesel.
 The result was a slow but steady introduction of both electric and diesel traction which lasted until about 1975 when their last steam locomotives were retired.
 In the US, steam went out about 1960, 15 years earlier than for the USSR.

 Once dieselisation and electrification had fully replaced steam they began to convert diesel lines to electric, but the pace of electrification slowed.
 By 1990, over 60% of railway freight was being hauled by electric traction.
 This amounted to about 30% of the freight hauled by all railways in the world (by all types of locomotives) and about 80% of rail freight in the US (where rail freight held almost a 40% modal share). of intercity freight ton-miles.
 The USSR was hauling more rail freight than all the other countries in the world combined, and most of this was going by electrified railway.

-Electrification in individual Soviet republics
+Electrification in individual (former) Soviet republics

 Estonia

-The Estonia Railways use 3000 V DC rail lines for commuter traffic with a total length of 132.5 km.
+The Estonian Railways use 3000 V DC rail lines for commuter traffic with a total length of 132.5 km.
 These are the railway lines: